 (b) Or if a vehicle can not reach a steady speed of 50 km/h without starting up the fuel consuming engine, the speed shall be reduced until the vehicle can run a lower steady speed where the fuel consuming engine just does not start up for a defined time/distance (to be specified between technical service and manufacturer);

-(c) Or with manufacturers' recommendation.
+(c) Or with manufacturer’s recommendation.

 The fuel consuming engine shall be stopped within 10 seconds of it being automatically started.